What are the Best Single-Serve Coffee Makers?

 The Cuisinart brand has a long history of making kitchen appliances, but this is one of its few forays into the world of single-serve coffee machines.
 It’s compatible with K-Cups and ground coffee, making it a strong competitor for Keurig machines.

-The Cuisinart SS-10 features a 72 capacity water reservoir, second only to the Keurig K-Elite.
+The Cuisinart SS-10 features a 2.1 litre water reservoir, second only to the Keurig K-Elite.
 It also features a programmable start time, a hot water button, a rinse function, and a built-in storage container for the ground coffee filter basket.
 It has an all-plastic construction with a stainless steel finish.

 The downside to the Cuisinart SS-10 is that it doesn’t brew as fast as other coffee makers on our list.
 Some customers also find that the machine doesn’t puncture the K-Cups properly.

 The Ninja CM401 is the best one-cup coffee maker for anyone who wants to make a wide variety of coffees, including cafe-style specialty drinks.
 You can choose brew styles, including Classic, Rich, Over Ice, or Specialty Brew, an espresso-style coffee you can use in combination with the built-in milk frother.
-Specialty Coffee Association certified it.
+It’s even been certified by the Specialty Coffee Association.

 Features of the machine include six brew sizes: single cup, mug, travel mug, large travel mug, half carafe, and full carafe.
-It has a removable 40 oz water reservoir and a 50 oz glass carafe.
+It has a removable 1.2 litre water reservoir and a 1.5 litre glass carafe.
 The machine has plastic, stainless steel, and glass components.

 The payoff to all this flexibility is that the Ninja Specialty Coffee maker doesn’t have the compact size and ease of use that make single-cup coffee makers so convenient.
 And while it does froth hot or cold milk, it doesn’t heat milk.